mendersoftware/mender-docs/03.Client-installation/04.Inventory/docs.md

 ## Default inventory

-By default, and without any inventory scripts added, the Mender client sends the following attributes:
+By default, and without any inventory scripts added, the Mender Client sends the following attributes:

 <!--AUTOVERSION: "client version | \"%\""/mender-->
 | name | meaning | example value |